 Studying at degree-level is likely to be very different from your previous experience of learning and teaching.
 You will be expected to think, discuss and engage critically with the subject and find things out for yourself.
 We will enable you to make this transition to a new style of learning, and the way that you are assessed during your studies will help you develop the essential skills you need to make a success of your time at Birmingham.

 Developing skills and enhancing academic performance is a key part of a university education and the Law School provide feedback on your work throughout your degree.

 - Individual feedback on academic performance is provided during progress review meetings with your personal tutor throughout the year.

-- All academic members of staff will have feedback and office hours during which you can see them without prior appointment and speak to them on a 1-1 basis to discuss feedback or other academic support you may require.
+- All academic members of staff will have office hours during which you can see them without prior appointment and speak to them on a 1-1 basis to discuss feedback or other academic support you may require.

-Legal Skills Advisory Service (LSAS)
+Legal Skills Academic Support (LSAS)

-How to prepare for seminars and lectures
+- How to prepare for seminars and lectures

-How to answer essay and problem questions
+- How to answer essay and problem questions

-How to read cases and articles
+- How to read cases and articles

-How to learn from feedback and tackling common mistakes
+- How to learn from feedback and tackling common mistakes

-How to manage your time effectively
+- How to manage your time effectively

-How to prepare for exams
+- How to prepare for exams